 Unless you're brewing with other devices so regularly that the fixed portafilter holder or dosing lever become an inconvenient obstacle between you and your morning cup of joe, this is still a versatile and dependable machine.

-For espresso lovers, the Gaggia 8002 MDF is an excellent fit.
+For espresso lovers, this burr grinder with doser is an excellent fit.

 The expertly-crafted internal components simply suit this complex and complicated method of brewing best, and that's great given how hard it can be to grind coffee that fine consistently and properly.